 Leh is a shoppers paradise as well.

-My favourite thing that I bring back for my friends are the colourful prayer flags.
+My favorite thing that I bring back for my friends is the colorful prayer flags.
 My second favourite is the prayer wheels.

 You can get interesting souvenirs in Leh markets.
-Buddhist masks and Thangka paintings are also unique buy from Ladakh.
-Tibetan silver jewelry and torquise jewelry is also very popular among the tourists.
+Buddhist masks and Thangka paintings are also unique buys from Ladakh.
+Tibetan silver jewelry and turquoise jewelry is also very popular among tourists.